Food and agricultural waste

 Another option for a biofuel source in the Northwest is growing poplar trees.
 Poplar trees can be grown on marginal agricultural land, used to improve water quality, and cleanup chemically polluted sites.
 Poplar trees grow quickly and can be ready for harvest 2-3 years after planting.
 If they are grown on land that cannot be used by agriculture or land that cannot be restored to natural habitats, poplar trees create an opportunity to have a biofuel source that may be carbon neutral.
 If these trees are grown to treat wastewater or clean up pollution, they have the added benefit of reducing previous environmental damage while also providing a reusable fuel source.
 Scientists are still working to find more efficient ways to produce fuel from poplar trees, and studies show that they have the potential to be a sustainable and environmentally responsible biofuel source.

-Classification of biofuels by generations
+Classification of biofuels

 Biomass energy, or energy made from plant and animal products, is a source of renewable energy.